Meg White: Legacy

-White's style of drumming continues to be discussed.
-Musicians such as Dave Grohl (left) and Tré Cool (right) have praised White.
+Musicians such as Dave Grohl (left) and Tré Cool (right) have praised White's drumming style.

-Several musicians have praised White.
-Jack said: "People should write books about Meg White.
-To me she's like Hank Williams or Jimi Hendrix.
-They are one in a billion.
-One in a billion."
-Dave Grohl of Foo Fighters and previously Nirvana stated in an interview that White is "one of my favorite fucking drummers of all time.
+Several musicians have praised her technique.
+Dave Grohl of Foo Fighters and previously Nirvana stated in an interview that she is "one of my favorite fucking drummers of all time.
 Like, nobody fucking plays the drums like that."
-Tom Morello of Rage Against the Machine wrote in an Instagram post that White "has style and swag and personality and oomph and taste and awesomeness that's off the charts and a vibe that's untouchable".
+Tom Morello of Rage Against the Machine wrote in an Instagram post that White "has style and swag and personality and oomph and taste and awesomeness that's off the charts and a vibe that's untouchable."
 Nandi Bushell has written that the White Stripes "moved me at 5 years old to want to play the drums and still move me today!"
 Tré Cool of Green Day called Meg one of his favorite drummers.
 Olivia Rodrigo and Margo Price have also been influenced by her.

 In the film School of Rock (2003), the character Freddy Jones (Kevin Clark) declares that White "can't drum!"
 The claim is refuted by bass player Katie (Rivkah Reyes) who says "At least she has rhythm."
-Musicians Tracey Thorn and Wanda Jackson have covered the song "In the Cold, Cold Night" as tributes.
+She was portrayed by Drew Barrymore—whom White is a fan of—in a 2004 Saturday Night Live skit, in which she performs "Seven Nation Army" with Jimmy Fallon.
 On his album Gossip in the Grain (2008), Ray LaMontagne wrote and recorded a song named after White.
-He performed it at the 2014 Santa Barbara Bowl.
+Musicians Tracey Thorn and Wanda Jackson each covered "In the Cold, Cold Night" in 2012 and 2013, respectively, as tributes.

-White's Pearl Export bass drum—complete with original peppermint-painted bass drum that she used with the band's first show—and the Pearly Queen outfit she wore in the photos for the Icky Thump album, were featured in the Rock and Roll Hall of Fame "Women Who Rock" exhibition in 2011.
+White's Pearl Export bass drum—complete with the original peppermint-painted bass drum that she used with the band's first show—and the Pearly Queen outfit she wore in the photos for the Icky Thump album, were featured in the Rock and Roll Hall of Fame "Women Who Rock" exhibition in 2011.
 The outfit was again featured in the class of 2025 exhibit after her induction that year.